Why All Manufacturers Build Their MES System — Part 2

 Event Management:

-• Complex event tracking that mirrors paper system
+• Complex event tracking that mirrors the paper system

 • Parallel process support